wizelineacademy/KotlinWorkshop/README.md

 - Create a data class named *DollarBitcoinModel*
 - Add two string values to DollarBitcoinModel data class named: *dollar* and *bitcoin*
 - Make the tests pass

+### Step 6

+lets extend it

+- Create a extension function to Double class named *toBitcoin()*
+- Use the pattern "0.00000000 BTC" to format the double value and return a string
+- Make the tests pass